msakuta/WebKenKen/README.md

 Even the smartphone app versions require credential information, which shouldn't be really necessary for such simple puzzle game.

-So I decided to create a very lightweight clone of the game entirely written by JavaScript.
+So I decided to create a very lightweight clone of the game entirely written with JavaScript.

 Try it now on your browser!